IFRS 15 vs. IAS 18: Huge Change Is Here!

 Let’s say that Johnny and ABC enter into 2-year plan on 1 July 2015 and IFRS 15 has not applied yet; thus ABC recognized zero revenue for handset and monthly revenues from network services in line with the billing.

-On 1 January 2017, the application of IFRS 15 is mandatory and contract with Johnny is still open (it expires on 30 June 2017).
+On 1 January 2017, ABC will apply IFRS 15 and contract with Johnny is still open (it expires on 30 June 2017).
 ABC needs to perform all the calculations as shown above and adjust opening balances related to the contract.

 What does it mean?